UCLA Bruins football: Edwin Horrell era (1939–1944)

 Edwin C. Horrell was promoted to head coach following Spaulding's retirement.
 His 1942 UCLA Bruins team lost to Georgia in the 1943 Rose Bowl.
 He was the first coach to lead a UCLA team to defeat rival USC.
 It was the first football victory in the UCLA–USC rivalry.
 The most notable player who played for Horrell at UCLA was Jackie Robinson, who went on to a Hall of Fame career in professional baseball.
 Horrell's 1939 team compiled a 6–0–4 and his 1941 team posted a 5–5–1 record.
 With the exception of the 1942 season, the combined record of the Bruins during Horrell's tenure outside the aforementioned seasons was 6–22–1.
 These struggles led to Horrell's firing after six seasons at the helm of UCLA football.

 Bert LaBrucherie era (1945–1949)

 Coach Bert LaBrucherie was hired by his alma mater to replace Horrell.
 LaBrucherie's overall record at UCLA was 23–16.
 In his second year as head coach, the Bruins were Pacific Coast Conference champions, but lost to Illinois in the 1947 Rose Bowl.
 LaBrucherie's Bruins only posted one losing season during his four seasons, a 3–7 1948 season in what turned out to be his final season.
 LaBrucherie accepted the position of head football coach at California Institute of Technology after the 1948 season, departing UCLA.

+Coach LaBrucherie's 1946 team produced a perfect 10–0 season, with dominant victories until their loss to Illinois in the 1947 Rose Bowl.